manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

       code: 'ERR_INVALID_URL'
     }

 This can be easily fixed, though - we just need to prefix our `req.url` string with the missing information.
 While these need to have the correct syntax, the actual values are not relevant, because it's only the `pathname` and `search` parts that are relevant for us.
+Such a solution would look like this:

+    const myUrl = new url.URL("http://localhost:8000" + req.url);

-An updated webserver implementation that shows the URL object on the command line upon each received request looks like this:
+And thus, an updated webserver implementation that shows the contents of the URL object on the command line upon each received request looks like this:

     const http = require("http");
     const url = require("url");